Looking to run your own business?

 Do I have to recruit other demonstrators?

 No!
 Of course, you don’t have to recruit.
 Remember this is YOUR business and you can choose how YOU run it.
 However, if you do decide to recruit, you will be rewarded with increased commissions and perks (depending on your title).

 I just want a discount and don’t want to do the other demonstrator stuff, am I still welcome in your team?

 To be honest, I joined as a hobbyist and loved it so much that I decided to run classes then it evolved further and I recently began to build my online business.
 Every demonstrator is different and their Stampin’ Up! journey evolves to suit them.
-Your stamping business can be whatever YOU want it to be!
+Your stamping adventure can be whatever YOU want it to be!

 If you’ve read all this and think, “wow this is something I’d love to be part of… Join me up now ” – here’s what you do first:

 - Pick the $235 worth of products that you want in your Starter Kit (Here are some suggestions if you aren’t sure what to choose.)

 - Click here and hit the “Join Now” button – make sure my name is in the upper right corner.